eliasbatistasouza/eliasbatistasouza/README_en.md

 <!--- BIO --->
 <br>
 <div align="justify">
-  Hi!
-I am a business consultant with experience in helping companies achieve their business goals and maximize their operational efficiency.
-Currently my main goal is to act as a Data Scientist looking to combine my business knowledge with techniques of analysis, machine learning and statistics, to propose solutions for the most diverse types of business problems using data.
+Hello!
+I am a Software Analysis and Development student focused on acting as Data Scientist, integrating my business knowledge with skills in analysis, machine learning and statistics.
+My goal is to propose innovative solutions to a wide range of business challenges through data analysis.
+My career in business consulting has given me a solid understanding of the obstacles companies face today and how data can be used to solve complex problems.
 </div>

 <!-- BLOG POSTS -->